-It's an even better way to head into the NCAA Tournament -- and that's exactly what the No. 19 Gophers volleyball team will do after sweeping Indiana in its regular season finale Friday night at the Sports Pavilion.
+It’s an even better way to head into the NCAA tournament — and that’s exactly what the No. 19 Gophers volleyball team will do after sweeping Wisconsin and Indiana at home over Thanksgiving weekend to close the Big Ten season.

 “It was just one of those nights where everything kind of went my way,” Cowles said.
 “I thought we were able to pass in system for most of the night, and I thought [setter Mia Tabberson] did a good job of distributing the offense very evenly.”

-"We always want to get Hailey more involved," Gophers interim head coach Laura Bush said.
-"I love how Hailey hits, how she uses the block -- it keeps a lot of other hitters open at later times in a match.
-It requires some consistent passing on our part."
+“We always want to get Hailey more involved,” Bush said.
+“I love how Hailey hits, how she uses the block — it keeps a lot of other hitters open at later times in a match.
+It requires some consistent passing on our part.”

-Minnesota passed well all night, allowing just two Indiana service aces.
-The Gophers also outblocked the Hoosiers 10-6.
+Minnesota passed well all night against Indiana, allowing just two service aces.
+The Gophers also out-blocked the Hoosiers 10-6.

 Blocking has been a struggle for Minnesota all season, but it has shown slight improvement during the second half of the Big Ten schedule.